Pablo-RoVi/MobileHub/README.md

 - .NET 7
 - Expo CLI
 - Expo Go app: Install on your iOS or Android device from the [App Store](https://apps.apple.com/us/app/expo-go/id982107779) or [Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent).
+- Your computer and cell phone must be connected to the same internet.

 ### Installing